Cooper Rush: 2018

-In 2018, he was the backup at quarterback from the start of organized team activities, as he never received any strong competition from rookie Mike White.
-He only played in the sixth game against the Jacksonville Jaguars, closing out a 40–7 win in the fourth quarter, where he only handed the ball to the running backs.
+In 2018, Rush was the backup at quarterback from the start of organized team activities, as he never received any strong competition from rookie Mike White.
+Rush only played in Week 6 against the Jacksonville Jaguars, closing out a 40–7 victory in the fourth quarter, where he only handed the ball to the running backs.

 2019

-In 2019, he wasn't challenged for the backup quarterback role, so the Cowboys decided to keep only two quarterbacks on the roster, releasing White at the end of the preseason.
-He only played in the season opener against the New York Giants and in the fourteenth game against the Los Angeles Rams.
+In 2019, Rush was not challenged for the backup quarterback role, so the Cowboys decided to keep only two quarterbacks on the roster, releasing White at the end of the preseason.
+Rush only played in the season-opener against the New York Giants and in Week 15 against the Los Angeles Rams.
 He did not have any pass attempts while closing out the two wins in the fourth quarter.

 2020

 On March 18, 2020, Rush re-signed with the Cowboys on a one-year restricted free agent tender.
-On May 4, Rush was waived by the Cowboys after the team signed former Cincinnati Bengals quarterback Andy Dalton.
+On May 4, he was waived by the Cowboys after the team signed former Cincinnati Bengals quarterback Andy Dalton and drafting Ben DiNucci in the seventh round.

 New York Giants

 On May 5, 2020, Rush was claimed off waivers by the New York Giants, reuniting with offensive coordinator Jason Garrett, who was his head coach with the Cowboys.
-On September 5, 2020, he was waived and signed to the practice squad the next day.
-On September 29, 2020, Rush was released from the Giants practice squad to make room for another former Cowboys quarterback (Clayton Thorson).
+On September 5, Rush was waived and signed to the practice squad the next day.
+On September 29, he was released from the practice squad to make room for another former Cowboys quarterback (Clayton Thorson).